Alipsa/matrix/readme.md

 // ...But the same thing can be done using the subset method def subSet = table.subset('place', { it > 1 })
-// Get matrix returns the data content (no header) of the TableMatrix assertArrayEquals(table.getRows(1..2).toArray(), subSet.getMatrix().toArray())
+// Get matrix returns the data content (no header) of the Matrix assertArrayEquals(table.getRows(1..2).toArray(), subSet.getMatrix().toArray())
 ```